SNL expertly uses Jason Momoa to mock fragile masculinity

 The other sketch that puts Momoa’s dominant dude-bro image in the crosshairs was a nod to Revenge of the Nerds.

-Now, a lot has been said about how poorly Revenge of the Nerds has aged, particularly a scene in which the hero of the film dons a mask to trick his nemesis’ girlfriend into nonconsensual sex (aka rape), and that scene is played here for laughs.
+Now, a lot has been said about how poorly Revenge of the Nerds has aged, particularly a scene in which the hero of the film dons a mask to trick his nemesis’s girlfriend into nonconsensual sex (aka rape), and somehow the scene is played for laughs.
 However, SNL finds another rich vein to mine from that film’s embarrassing outdatedness.

 In Day of the Dorks, Momoa’s Beef character sort of proves that Ogre’s obsessive vendetta against the nerds of the film was actually more a sign of mental illness than manliness.
 He’s not merely threatened by the idea of smart, low-T goofballs encroaching on the sacred space of fraternity row; he’s a clinically unstable person.
 Or perhaps that whole 1980s patriarchal swamp he crawled out of is what made him that way.